Wendy Alexander: Member of Scottish Parliament

-As Enterprise Minister Alexander launched Smart, Successful Scotland, a widely welcomed new economic strategy for Scotland supporting high-skill, high-value investment such as that by Rolls-Royce.
-She launched Scotland's first ever Science strategy and developed a better pipeline to get ideas out of labs and into businesses, including the Proof of Concept Fund and the Scottish Co-Investment Fund to stimulate private venture capital investment in emerging businesses.
-She also championed the first broadband strategy for Scotland and took action to tackle the 'digital divide'.
+As Enterprise Minister Alexander launched “Smart, Successful Scotland”, a popular new economic strategy for Scotland supporting high-skill, high-value investment.
+She launched Scotland's first ever Science strategy and developed a better commercialization pipeline.
+This included the Proof of Concept Fund and the Scottish Co-Investment Fund to stimulate private venture capital investment in emerging businesses.

-Alexander promoted a "learning, earning" nation including the doubling of the number of Modern Apprenticeships, jointly leading the Clyde Shipyards Taskforce to help modernise shipbuilding on the Clyde through investment in skills, and in the face of the global downturn in electronics hitting companies such as Motorola launched what became the PACE (Partnership for Continuing Employment) initiative to help those made redundant find work quickly.
+Alexander promoted Scotland's first broadband strategy and measures to reduce the digital divide, and skills policies including doubling the number of Modern Apprenticeships and jointly leading the Clyde Shipyards Taskforce.
+Following job losses in the electronics industry, including at Motorola, she introduced an employment-support initiative that later became Partnership Action for Continuing Employment.

-As Minister with responsibility for skills and lifelong learning she promoted higher education enterprise links and championed research, modernising management and widening access to universities by those previously excluded.
+As the minister responsible for skills and lifelong learning, Alexander promoted stronger links between universities and businesses, reforms to university management, and wider access to higher education.
 She also extended Educational Maintenance Allowances to support pupils from low income families to complete their schooling.

-Alexander launched a new international economic strategy for Scotland called Global Connections realigning Scotland's international economic effort with the Smart Successful Scotland strategy, bringing together Scotland's previously separate inward investment and export agencies into one organisation, Scotland Development International and created the Globalscot network to develop and expand Scotland's standing in the global business community.
+She launched Global Connections, an international economic strategy aligned with A Smart, Successful Scotland.
+It brought Scotland's inward-investment and export agencies together under Scottish Development International and established the GlobalScot network. to develop and expand Scotland's standing in the global business community.

 Alexander resigned from ministerial office on 4 May 2002.
-Following her resignation from Jack McConnell's Cabinet she became a visiting professor at the Strathclyde Business School and became a member, and subsequently Chair of the Scottish Parliament's Finance Committee.
-She inspired and led the Allander Series of seminars which had the aim of encouraging fresh thinking on Scotland's economic future.
-The seminars brought William Baumol, Ed Glaeser and Nobel laureates James Heckman and Paul Krugman from across the spectrum of political economy to Scotland to reflect on issues such as the returns to early intervention, supporting innovation and cities as future growth engines.
+She later became a visiting professor at the Strathclyde Business School and chaired the Scottish Parliament's Finance Committee.
+She created the Allander Series of seminars on Scotland’s economic future.
+Participants included economists William Baumol, Ed Glaeser and Nobel laureates James Heckman and Paul Krugman, who discussed early intervention, innovation, and the economic role of cities.

 She also authored Chasing the Tartan Tiger: Lessons from a Celtic Cousin?
-(2003), co-edited (with Diane Coyle and Brian Ashcroft) New Wealth for Old Nations: Scotland's Economic Prospects (2005), edited an anthology of essays on the life of the late First Minister, Donald Dewar: Scotland's first First Minister (2005) and wrote a non-political column for young mums in the Daily Record.
+(2003), co-edited (with Diane Coyle and Brian Ashcroft) New Wealth for Old Nations: Scotland's Economic Prospects (2005), edited an anthology of essays on the life of the late First Minister, Donald Dewar: Scotland's first First Minister (2005) and wrote a non-political column for young mothers in the Daily Record.